akleszcz/web-dev-fun/section_4/notes/css_specificity.md

 > ```

 ### Notes
 * each selector type has its own level of specificity that cannot be overwritten by selectors with a lower specificity level.
-For example, a million class selectors combined would not be able to overwrite the rules of one id selector.
+For example, a million class selectors combined would not be able to overwrite the rules of one id selector

   [Source](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Cascade_and_inheritance#Specificity_2)
 - when multiple declarations have equal specificity, the last declaration found in the CSS is applied to the element
 - specificity only applies when the same element is targeted by multiple declarations.
-As per CSS rules, directly targeted elements will always take precedence over rules which an element inherits from its ancestor.
+As per CSS rules, directly targeted elements will always take precedence over rules which an element inherits from its ancestor
 - proximity of elements in the document tree has no effect on the specificity

   [Source](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity)